oh2mp/esp_1wire_influxdb/README.md

 There's almost no sanity checks for the data sent from the forms.
 This is not a public web service and if you want to mess up your board or make a denial of service to it using eg. buffer overflows, feel free to do so.

-## Sending to your InfluxDB
-Both onboard leds are lit when the sofware is sending data.
-Quite lot of information is sent also to the serial port, so you can test it with the serial monitor of Arduino IDE.

 ### Sample screenshot from the portal
 ![screenshot](screenshot.jpg)